24-Port 10G SFP+ Stackable Managed Switch

 - Secure Core Technology (SCT) helps ensure that the switch is able to process management traffic in the face of a denial-of-service (DoS) attack.

-- Private VLAN Edge (PVE) provides Layer 2 isolation between devices on the same VLAN.
+- Private VLAN provides Layer 2 isolation between devices on the same VLAN.

 - Storm control can be applied to broadcast, multicast, and unknown unicast traffic.

-- Protection of management sessions occurs using RADIUS, TACACS+, and local database authentication as well as secure management sessions over SSL, SSH, and SNMPv3.
+- Protection of management sessions is possible using RADIUS, TACACS+, and local database authentication as well as secure management sessions over SSL, SSH, and SNMPv3.

 - DoS attack prevention maximizes network uptime in the presence of an attack.